 STATEHOUSE NEWS

-Members of the Capitol Square Review and Advisory Board (CSRAB) will meet Thursday, July 19, 2018 at the Ohio Statehouse in downtown Columbus.
-The business meeting will be held in the State Room (room #108) and will begin at 10 a.m.
-The meeting is open to the public.
-The meeting agenda is available upon request.
+(COLUMBUS, OH) — Members of the Capitol Square Review and Advisory Board (CSRAB) will not meet Thursday, April 16, 2020 at the Ohio Statehouse in downtown Columbus.
+The business meeting has been postponed and will be rescheduled at a later date.

 # # #